andr37yen/interview-questions/node/README.md

 ## Principles
 * Implement all with Typescript
-* Don't use OOP principles and SOA architecture.
-Instead, try to make it as much functional (FP style) as possible
 * Try to keep CPU complexity as little as possible
+* Try to follow hexagonal architecture principles: separate business logic from third-party integrations, etc.

 ## Bonus points (not required):
-* Use Either data structure to make your errors explicit (not required)
+* Use GraphQL as a way to query your service
-* As we use fp-ts library for functional programming in our codebase - it would be a plus if you use it as well (not required)
+* Add e2e test that demonstrate that everything works as expected

 ## Task
 * You should create a single HTTP endpoint which accepts the ID of the event and returns list of tickets that are available for that event